-More still approach angel investors and venture capitalists to ensure financing for their company.
+There are various types of equity investors, including angel investors and venture capitalists.
+Each has its own perspective, priorities and benefits.
 Knowing the difference between angel investors and venture capital investors is necessary to make the right decision for your business going forward.

-As two of the most common alternative sources of funding, angel investors and venture capitalists have a number of similarities.
-Both angels and venture capitalist firms cater to innovative startup businesses, and both tend to prefer companies related to technology and science.
-That being said, there are a number of important differences between venture capitalists and investors.
+As two of the most common alternative funding sources, angel investors and venture capitalists have several similarities.
+Both cater to innovative startup businesses, and both tend to prefer companies related to technology and science.
+However, there are some crucial differences between venture capitalists and angel investors.

-Angel investors, sometimes known as business angels, are individuals who invest their personal finances in a startup.
-Angels are rich, often influential individuals who choose to invest in high-potential companies in exchange for an equity stake.
-Given that they are investing their own money and there is always an inherent risk, it’s highly unlikely that an angel will invest in a business owner who isn’t willing to give away a part of their company.
+Angel investors, sometimes known as business angels, are individuals who invest their finances in a startup.
+Angels are wealthy, often influential individuals who choose to invest in high-potential companies in exchange for an equity stake.
+Given that they are investing their own money and there is always an inherent risk in doing so, it’s doubtful that an angel will invest in a business owner who isn’t willing to give away a part of their company.

 Venture capital firms, on the other hand, comprise a group of professional investors.
 Their capital will come from individuals, corporations, pension funds and foundations.
 These investors are known as limited partners.
 General partners, on the other hand, are those who work closely with founders or entrepreneurs; they are responsible for managing the fund and ensuring the company is developing in a healthy way.

-If you’re looking into the possibility of approaching a venture capitalist or an angel investor, you’ll need an accurate idea of what they’ll be able to provide financially.
+If you’re looking into approaching a venture capitalist or angel investor, you’ll need an accurate idea of what they’ll be able to provide financially.
 Typically, angels invest between $25,000 and $100,000 of their own money, though sometimes they invest more or less.
 When angels come together in a group, they might average more than $750,000.

-While angel investing is a generally quick solution, you should note that, because of their relatively limited financial capacity, angel investors can’t always finance the full capital requirements of a business.
+While angel investing is a generally quick solution, because of their relatively limited financial capacity, angel investors can’t always finance the full capital requirements of a business.
 Venture capitalists, on the other hand, invest an average of $7 million in a company.

-Angels investors are primarily there to offer financial support.
-While they might provide advice if you ask for it, or introduce you to important contacts, they are not obliged to do so.
+Angel investors primarily offer financial support.
+While they might provide advice if you ask for it or introduce you to important contacts, they are not obliged to do so.
 Their level of involvement depends on the wishes of the company and the angel’s own inclinations.

-Venture capitalists, on the other hand, invest in early-stage companies and more developed companies, depending on the focus of the venture capital firm.
-If a startup shows compelling promise and a lot of growth potential, a venture capitalist will be keen to invest.
+Venture capitalists, on the other hand, invest in early-stage companies as well as more developed companies, depending on the focus of the venture capital firm.
+If a startup shows compelling promise and growth potential, a venture capitalist will be keen to invest.

-A venture capitalist will also be eager to invest in a business with a proven track record that can demonstrate it has what it takes to succeed.
+A venture capitalist will also be eager to invest in a business with a proven track record that can demonstrate it has everything necessary to succeed.
 The venture capitalist then offers funding to allow for rapid development and growth.

-Due diligence is an area that has provoked a lot of debate for angel investors over the years.
-Some angels do almost no due diligence — and they aren’t really bound to, given that all the money is their own.
+The idea of due diligence has provoked a lot of debate among angel investors over the years.
+Some angels do almost no due diligence — and they aren’t bound to, given that the money they invest is their own.
 However, it has been shown that when angel investors do at least 20 hours of due diligence, they are five times more likely to see a positive return.

 Venture capitalists need to do more due diligence, given that they have a fiduciary responsibility to their limited partners.
-Venture capitalists can spend in excess of $50,000 when it comes to researching their investment prospects.
+Venture capitalists sometimes spend in excess of $50,000 when researching their investment prospects.